pludikar/dogbone2/README.md

 The code provided is provided "as is" and with all faults.
 I specifically disclaim any implied warranty of merchantability or fitness for a particular use.
 The operation of the code provided is not warranted to be uninterrupted or error free.

 ---

+Notes:
+===

+This version: 0.3  Generally works, but may be a few lingering bugs - Needs more thorough testing

 I've completely revamped the dogbone add-in by Casey Rogers, Patrick Rainsberry and David Liu some of the original utilities have remained, but mostly everything else has changed.